thelindr/pizzabot/README.md

 Update the function that calculates the total price to use the object's price instead – so it can handle that the pizzas now have different prices.

-### 3. Classes

-Let's try and do the same thing but with classes.
-Create a `Pizza` class with attributes for `name` and `price`.
-The class should have a constructor which sets those attributes.

-Convert your pizza array to use instances of your pizza class instead of objects.

-Re-implement your menu using your new class and instances.

-Update the rest of your bot to make sure it works the way it was intended to.

 ### 5. Hand in assignment

 As always, when you're done, submit a pull request on GitHub (from your repository into the technigo one) for review.
 [Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.